 The methodology developed in D02 provides a well-founded basis for dynamically mapping energy and material requirements as well as environmental impacts of adaptive buildings over their life cycle.
 As a result irregular, little or unpredictable occurrences are taken into account.

 A systemic view of the development of adaptive skins and structures is central to the project D02.
 For example, the impact of adaptive systems in buildings on resource consumption and the life cycle assessment or the shift of environmental impacts from production to use or dismantling must be taken into account.
 The life cycle assessment in project D02 is based on both mass and energy balances of the production of the required materials and the energy required for the operation of adaptive systems in the building.
 For this, it is necessary to consider the entire life cycle.
+A resulting main result of the first funding phase of the SFB1244 is the development of the ActUate methodology (Estimation of life cycle related environmental impacts in the planning process of adaptive buildings).

 Project D02 intersects with projects A, B and C. The result is a transfer of the environmental impacts of over the life cycle into key performance indicators in order to make them usable in the technical development process.
+Among other things, it has already been found in various studies that the mass reduction of adaptive structures enables significant savings in environmental impact.

 - Prof. Dr.-Ing.
 Philip Leistner, Institute for Acoustics and Building Physics